Deploy

 Section titled “Stopping and Restarting”Stop a Run

-Iterate and Run Again
+Iterate and Redeploy

 - Switch to Build mode and edit the algorithm (creates a new version)